TeskaLabs/splang-docs/docs/expressions/string.md

 ```

 The argument `value` string will be split using a `delimiter` argument.
-The argument `field` specifies a number of the splited strings to return, starting with 0.
+The argument `field` specifies a number of the split strings to return, starting with 0.
 If the negative `field` is provided, then field is taken from the end of the string, for example -2 means the second last substring.